-Hong Kong girds for more protests; student in critical condition
+Hong Kong student who fell during protests dies, fresh unrest likely

 China denies interfering in Hong Kong and has blamed Western countries for stirring up trouble.

-Writing by Farah Master; Editing by Clarence Fernandez
+Reporting by Jessie Pang, Clare Jim, Felix Tam, Anne Marie Roantree, Writing by Farah Master; Editing by Raju Gopalakrishnan